|Professor of Law, Culture and Values, Sandra Day O’Connor College of Law

-Joel Garreau, who joined the College in 2010, is a student of culture, values and change.
+Joel Garreau, who joined the College in 2010, is an explorer of culture, values and change.
+He frequently publishes mental maps for those who follow later.
 Professor Garreau is the author of Radical Evolution: The Promise and Peril of Enhancing Our Minds, Our Bodies, and What It Means to Be Human, a look at the hinge in history at which we have arrived.
 The genetic, robotic, information and nanotechnology revolutions are changing what it means to be human – modifying people’s minds, memories, metabolisms, personalities and progeny – not in some distant science fiction future but right now, on our watch.
-As director of The Prevail Project, he will build upon a Radical Evolution concept that the Prevail Scenario – the humanistic possibility that we can control and direct this future – might be encouraged.
+As director of The Prevail Project, he builds upon a Radical Evolution concept that the Prevail Scenario – the humanistic possibility that we can control and direct this future – can be encouraged.
 The idea is that if the Defense Advanced Research Projects Agency (DARPA) can accelerate the technological future into being, perhaps the same can be done for the responses of our societies.

 Radical Evolution: The Promise and Peril of Enhancing Our Minds, Our Bodies -- and What it Means to be Human (Doubleday 2005).